top of page

 Recommended by Abi, a 10 subject notebook diary has colourful dividers to help us to stay organised.

-We can assign a colour to each module, and even include our profile on the first page to include our contact details.
+We can assign a colour to each module, and even write our profile on the first page to include our contact details.

-Or we may choose to include details about the person we care for, to help us if or when we need to explain our caring role.
+Or we may choose to include details about the person we care for, to help us if we need to explain our caring role.

-Sometimes, one hour of good quality work is more productive than cramming in five hours of work.
-And is much more manageable around our caring role.
+Sometimes, one hour of good quality work is more productive than cramming in five hours of work when we feel drained.
+And small pockets of focus time can be much more manageable around our caring role.
 As ambitious individuals, we often like to aim high, but this may lead to disappointment if we don’t reach our target.

 Be kind to ourselves by setting small, effective goals as they will still yield steady, productive results.